 The site: Arrival and Car parking

 Turn off main road (A361) down long, tree lined tarmac drive.
 Go past workshop buildings.
 Bear left by big herbaceous border down private sloping drive signposted for holiday cottages.
 You’ll come to the drop off area and reception.
 There is free car parking on site allocated for cottages only a few metres from the drop off point.
+We also have an electric vehicle charging point at far end of main car park.

 Main Entrance and Reception